dustin10/kaftui/README.md

 * `statusTextColorPaused` - Color of the status text in the footer when the Kafka consumer is paused.
 * `keyBindingsTextColor` - Color of the key bindings text in the footer.
 * `labelColor` - Color of the widget labels, e.g. table header text.
+* `highlightedTextColor` - Color used for text when the user's attention should be drawn to it, e.g. non-default topic configuration values.
 * `recordListTextColor` - Color of the rows in the record list table.
 * `recordInfoTextColor` - Color of the record properties text in the record info table.
 * `recordHeadersTextColor` - Color of the record headers text in the record headers table.